-Question: We read in Genesis 4:17 that "Cain knew his wife, and she conceived and bore Enoch.
-When he built a city, he called the name of the city after the name of his son, Enoch."
+Question: We read in Genesis 4:17 that "Cain knew his wife; and she conceived, and bare Enoch: and he builded a city, and called the name of the city, after the name of his son, Enoch."
 Which city was that and what's the background in history?

 Answer: Adam—the man in the garden—took on the name of men and represented men in the scenario we see in the garden of Eden.
 That's what we read about in the second chapter of Genesis.
 However, the local Sumerian people seem to have had their own records of what happened in those days.

 The Sumerian language has no modern equivalent language, unlike Akkadian, so we may not always see an immediate connection in the Sumerian words or names they used.
 The Bible teaches us that Cain built a city, the name of the city was Enoch named after Cain’s son.